Last updated January 2023 | Contact | Privacy Policy

 ACKNOWLEDGEMENTS

-The late Bill Williams, author of The Making of Manchester Jewry, whose inspiration and guidance continues to influence this research.
+author of The Making of Manchester Jewry, whose inspiration and guidance have continued to influence this research.

 Professor Ruth Finnegan (Open University) for constructive, positive feedback on this paper.